-These are my Project Life spreads from December 2012 (December 3 – 31) ….
+These are my Project Life spreads from November and December of 2013 ….
 My weeks run Monday to Sunday – which I love, because they keep the weekends together in a chunk.
 So the images are *roughly* arranged from Monday on the left to Sunday on the right.

 (if you’d like to see the images larger, you should be able to click through to view them on Flickr)